 Legal Recruiters: Links to legal recruiters searchable by location or practice area.

-The Alumni E-Newsletter, a newsletter for alumni, students, and friends, supplements the Barrister.
+The Alumni E-Newsletter, a newsletter for alumni, students, and friends, supplements Miami Law Magazine.
 In addition to brief articles and information about activities and developments at the School of Law, each issue features a Career Development Office section titled "Career Corner" which contains articles, a job spotlight and other job search information.

 Miami Law recently established Legal Corps, an ambitious postgraduate fellowship program which will place recent law graduates in government agencies, public interest organizations, and judicial chambers in Florida and throughout the country.
 Read More.